RobRomijnders/dpfn_aaai/readme.md

 ## Attribution

 The starting point for this repo was a fork of [our earlier project](https://github.com/QUVA-Lab/nttw).

-This work is financially supported by Qualcomm Technologies Inc., the University of Amsterdam and the allowance Top consortia for Knowledge and Innovation (TKIs) from the Netherlands Ministry of Economic Affairs and Climate Policy.

 All communication may go to romijndersrob@gmail.com or r.romijnders@uva.nl.